 Nature can also provide us with all we need to decorate the zero waste way at Christmas—thinking about plastic baubles for the tree?
 Think again.

-Consider instead making gingerbread men and icing them up with Christmas colors for a unique take on zero-waste decor or gifts.
-A small hole punched gently in the top as they are cooling and a little natural string, and voila - you’ve created your own beautiful and edible tree decorations.
+Instead, Consider making gingerbread men and icing them with Christmas colors for a unique take on zero-waste decor or for tasty consumable gifts.
+A small hole punched gently in the top as they were cooling and a little natural string, and voila - you’d created your own beautiful and edible tree decorations.

-Pop them in gift boxes or wrap them in tissue paper once cool for thoughtful gifts.
-Furthermore, these make an excellent waste reduction choice of decoration; you’ll just find a few crumbs left over.
+Once cool, pop them in gift boxes or wrap them in tissue paper.
+Add some gift tags, and you have perfect and thoughtful gifts.
+Furthermore, these make an excellent waste reduction choice of decoration; you’ll find a few crumbs left over.

 If you're decorating for a Christmas party, go for alternatives to disposable balloons for that party vibe.

 Ditch the plastic baubles this Christmas with these beautiful hand-painted glass alternatives.
-As they’re hand-painted, you can even personalize them with the name of a loved one or a Christmas message making these perfect zero-waste Christmas decorations to gift too.
+As they’re hand-painted, you can even personalize them with the name of a loved one or a Christmas message, making these perfect eco-friendly Christmas decorations to gift too.
 What’s more, avoiding plastic tree decorations will help you reduce greenhouse gas emissions.

 Candles can make any festive setting feel that much more special.
-And are essential for the holiday season twinkle and are a must-include in any zero-waste Christmas gift guide.
-As such, we’ve picked out these colorful scented candles, made from soy wax, a more environmentally friendly ingredient than most of the mass-produced candles out there made from paraffin.
-Paraffin is a by-product of oil, and although not strictly plastic, they’re both ultimately petroleum-based products.
+They are essential for the holiday season twinkle and must be included in any zero-waste Christmas gift guide.
+As such, we've picked Wax and Oil candles that are free of chemicals, pesticides, and additives.

 Related: Browse our recommendations of the best ethical and sustainable candle choices for a more comprehensive selection